- Online Services Traffic School, Payments...

 You have three options:

-2. Pay by mail: send payment to Santa Cruz Superior Court, 701 Ocean Street, Room 120, Santa Cruz, CA 95060; make check or money order payable to Santa Cruz Superior Court; please include your case or ticket number.
+2. Pay by mail: send payment to Santa Cruz Superior Court, 701 Ocean Street, Room 120, Santa Cruz, CA 95060; make check or money order payable to Santa Cruz Superior Court; please include the case or ticket number on the check or money order.
 Do not mail cash to the Court.

 3. Pay in person: at either Santa Cruz or Watsonville clerk’s office or by placing payment in the drop box at either location.
 Please do not place cash in the drop box.
 The Court cannot accept credit cards at the public windows at this time.
+The Court also does not accept credit cards by phone.
 If you need to pay your fine with a credit card, please use the online option (Option #1).

-Some violations require mandatory court appearance and cannot simply be paid.
-Please refer to your Courtesy Notice for mandatory court appearance information.
+Some violations require mandatory court appearance and cannot be paid without a court appearance.
+Please refer to your Courtesy Notice to determine if your violation requires a mandatory court appearance.

 - 3. I haven't received a Courtesy Notice in the mail, what should I do?

-It may take up to two weeks for you to receive your courtesy notice in the mail.
-The Court must first receive the citation/ticket from the citing agency before a courtesy notice can be generated and issued.
-Please use one of the following options when attempting to follow up on your citation:
+It is generally takes up to three weeks for the court to process and mail a courtesy notice.
+The Court must first receive the citation/ticket from the citing agency before a notice can be generated and issued.
+Currently, the court is using a new case management system and there have been significant delays with courtesy notices.
+Please use one of the following options when attempting to follow up on a citation:

-3. Go to either the Santa Cruz or Watsonville Court Clerk’s office and ask if your ticket has been entered.
+2. Go to either the Santa Cruz or Watsonville Court Clerk’s Office and ask if your ticket has been entered.
 Please bring your ticket with you.
-Location information for each Courthouse is listed on the Web.
+Location information for each courthouse is listed on the Web.

-The Court is not required to send out courtesy notices but does so for the convenience of customers.
+The Court is not required to send out courtesy notices but does as a courtesy to court users.
 Courtesy notices are mailed to the address written on the traffic ticket.
 If you have moved, and your address is different from the one on your ticket, there is a good chance that you will not receive a courtesy notice.
+You should contact the court immediately if you need to provide a proper address.
 The fact that you have not received a courtesy notice does not relieve you of the responsibility to resolve your ticket.

 - 4. What is a Courtesy Notice?

-A courtesy notice contains general information about requirements and options available to you for resolving your ticket.
-The notice will be sent to the address listed on the ticket within 30 days from the date the ticket was issued.
+A courtesy notice contains general information about the violations for which you have been charged and options available to you for resolving these violation(s).
+It may take several weeks from the time of the violation before you receive a courtesy notice in the mail.
+The notice will be sent to the address listed on the citation once the court receives the citation from the issuing law enforcement agency.
 Make sure to carefully review both sides of the courtesy notice.
 It will include the following information:

-- The Department of Motor Vehicles (DMV) hold being placed on your driver’s license;
+- The Department of Motor Vehicles (DMV) hold may be placed on your driver’s license;

 - 5. What is a civil assessment charge?